baked blackberry mascarpone french toast

-There’s no better late summer breakfast than baked blackberry mascarpone French toast.
-A loaf of golden challah (or brioche) makes this a decadent overnight French toast casserole that’s perfect for weekend brunch.
-Filled with sweet blackberry jam and creamy mascarpone, this breakfast bake emerges from the oven puffed and golden with crisp edges.
+There’s no better summer breakfast than baked blackberry mascarpone French toast.
+A loaf of golden challah (you can also use brioche) makes this a decadent overnight French toast casserole that’s perfect for weekend brunch.

 Serve warm with fresh berries and a dusting of powdered sugar for any occasion!
 If you like, top with extra blackberry jam or a drizzle of maple syrup and enjoy with plenty of hot coffee.
-Breakfast is simply the best!

 Baked Blackberry Mascarpone French Toast